aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**SparklineGroups & SparklineGroup objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_15.png)|
 A SparklineGroup object represents a sparkline group in the worksheet.
-Developers can set the style of sparkline group and other related properties using SparklineGroup object.
+Developers can set the style of the sparkline group and other related properties using a SparklineGroup object.
 {{< app/cells/assistant language="java" >}}